 Veins are part of the extensive and intricate circulatory system in your body.
-They are responsible for transporting blood from all over your body back to the heart.
-Like any vessel or organ in your body, veins need to be looked after in order to maintain their effectiveness.
+They are responsible for transporting blood from your body to the heart.
+Like any vessel or organ in your body, veins must be looked after to maintain effectiveness.
 When they become unhealthy, varicose veins can develop.

-Varicosities, or varicose veins, occur when parts of your veins become dilated, convoluted and filled with an excess of blood.
-This is most often caused by a valve that has become damaged and is no longer able to close properly, thereby allowing blood to flow backwards, or to pool in the vein.
-These affected areas can occur anywhere on your body, and in women, they may even occur in your vagina and on your vulva.
+Varicosities, or varicose veins, occur when parts of your veins become dilated, convoluted and filled with excess blood.
+This is most often caused by a valve that has become damaged and can no longer close properly, thereby allowing blood to flow backwards or pool in the vein.
+These affected areas can occur anywhere on your body; in women, they may even happen in your vagina and your vulva.

-Vaginal or vulvar veins are most common during pregnancy, but will frequently disappear by themselves a few weeks after giving birth.
+Vaginal or vulvar veins are most common during pregnancy but frequently disappear by themselves a few weeks after giving birth.
 These veins can also develop if you are not pregnant, but these occurrences are less common.
-Some women may be more susceptible to vaginal veins than others, particularly if there is a history of varicose veins in the family, or if they already have varicose veins elsewhere.
-A study that was conducted in 2017 indicated that an average of 20% of pregnant women suffered with vulvar veins, and between 22 to 34 percent of women who had pelvic varicose veins also developed vulvar veins.
+Some women may be more susceptible to vaginal veins than others, mainly if there is a history of varicose veins in the family or if they already have varicose veins elsewhere.
+A study conducted in 2017 indicated that an average of 20% of pregnant women suffered from vulvar veins, and between 22% and 34% of women who had pelvic varicose veins also developed vulvar veins.

-There are various symptoms that you could experience if you have varicose veins in your genital area, even if you can’t see or physically feel any abnormalities around the vulva or vagina.
-Should you notice any bulging veins at the top of your inner thigh, or you are at all uncertain or you suspect that you may have vaginal varicose veins, you should consult a doctor who can give you a formal diagnosis.
+You could experience various symptoms if you have varicose veins in your genital area, even if you can’t see or physically feel any abnormalities around the vulva or vagina.
+Should you notice any bulging veins at the top of your inner thigh, or you are uncertain or suspect that you may have vaginal varicose veins, you should consult a doctor who can give you a formal diagnosis.